What are facilitation skills and how to improve them?

 There are several factors to consider when planning a workshop agenda:

-• How will the room and environment support active participation?
+- How will the room and environment support active participation?
 Plan proper room and seating arrangements and remove barriers in the room.
-It’s easy to make assumptions or forget, but the room, physical environment, and workshop set-up can make effective facilitation easy or more difficult.
+It’s easy to make assumptions or forget, but the room, physical environment, and workshop set-up can make facilitation easier or harder.
 Plan ahead and be aware of the logistics for any meeting or workshop you are leading as a facilitator.

 Facilitation skills for running a meeting